Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

-## 6. Overlooking to the long-term: how we impact the future
+## 6. Overlook: Impact and Plans for the Long Term
 #### 6.1 Expansion Timeline

  With our product planning to exit in 5years，we planned the business timeline since 2026：